Ariel González

 Oscar Ariel González Mezzenasco (born October 28, 1974) is a former Argentine naturalized Mexican footballer who last played as a center forward, for Irapuato.
 He played most of his career in the first and second divisions of Mexican football.

 During his career, he won three league championship trophies and was the league's top goal scorer four times.
-He led the Mexican league teams of Irapuato and San Luis to promotion to the first division on three separate occasions.
-He is San Luis's all-time top goal scorer with 51 goals, and he is placed 12th in the all time goal scoring table for the Mexican Second division with 74 goals in his name.
+He led the Mexican league teams of Irapuato and San Luis to promotion to the first division on three occasions.
+He is San Luis's all-time top goal scorer with 51 goals, and he is placed 12th in the all-time goal scoring table for the Mexican Second division with 74 goals in his name.
 González is known as Apache (Spanish for Native American) during his career for having long hair that resembled the Native Americans.

-González retired from professional football in 2013 at the age of 38, But came out of retirement in November 2014.
+González retired from professional football in 2013 at the age of 38, but came out of retirement in November 2014.

 Club career

 Gimnasia

 Ariel Gonzalez began his football career at Argentine First Division team Club de Gimnasia y Esgrima La Plata in 1994.
-Ariel Gonzalez reached second place in the league in three occasions with Gimnasia during the 1995 Clausura tournament, 1996 Clausura tournament and, 1998 Apertura tournament.
-Shortly After he Left Argentina and came to Play in the Mexican Primera A second tier of Football of Mexico with Real San Luis.
+Ariel Gonzalez reached second place in the league on three occasions with Gimnasia during the 1995 Clausura tournament, 1996 Clausura tournament and, 1998 Apertura tournament.
+Shortly after he left Argentina to play in the Mexican Primera A, the second tier of Mexican football, with Real San Luis.

 Real San Luis

-Ariel debuted in Mexico during the Clausura 2000 season with Real San Luis. in his second season with Real San Luis, Ariel was placed 6th in the goal scoring table with 11 goals for Real San Luis in his name. after 2 seasons in the second division with Real San Luis, Ariel Gonzalez was traded to Querétaro in the Second Division in July 2001.
+Ariel debuted in Mexico during the Clausura 2000 season with Real San Luis.
+In his second season with Real San Luis, Ariel was 6th in the goal scoring table with 11 goals for Real San Luis in his name.
+After 2 seasons in the second division with Real San Luis, Ariel Gonzalez was traded to Querétaro in the Second Division in July 2001.

 Querétaro

-Ariel Gonzalez came to Querétaro for the Invierno 2001 season which he was placed 3rd in the goal scoring table with 12 goals in his name.
-Querétaro had the best offensive in that season with 33 goals.
+Ariel Gonzalez moved to Querétaro for the Invierno 2001 season which he was placed 3rd in the goal scoring table with 12 goals to his name.
+Querétaro had the best attack in that season with 33 goals.
 Ariel's second season at that team was probably his best since he won the title of top goal scorer of the league with 15 goals scoring almost half of the team's goals of the season (31).
 Ariel was then traded to Irapuato FC in July 2002.